Road Trip From Denver To Grand Canyon

 As you might expect from the Hilton tag, the hotel is rather expensive, but that's justified considering all the amenities it offers and the long list of things to do in Moab.

-Once you finally reach Grand Canyon, you'll want to cap off the experience with a great hotel stay.
-Although there are several amazing options in the area, the best place to stay is probably The Grand Hotel at Grand Canyon.
+Once you reach the majestic Grand Canyon, you'll want to cap off the experience with a truly unique stay.
+Although there are several good options in the area, we suggest you choose something memorable, in keeping with your awesome surroundings.

 Things to see on a road trip from Denver to Grand Canyon